Skip to content

 What's Next

-• Configuration -- all CLI flags, environment variables, and YAML config options
+• Configuration -- all CLI flags, environment variables, and JSONC config options

 • Server Overview -- how the server works, startup sequence, WebSocket settings